 - Marriage was designed by God in the Garden of Eden – Adam needed a “helper.”
 Genesis tells us that Adam’s helper was created to be “just right for him.”
 (Genesis 2:18)

-– Marriage was designed to reflect the relationship between Christ and His church.
+- Marriage was designed to reflect the relationship between Christ and His church.
 For husbands, this involves a sacrificial love – one that presents his wife as holy and blameless before others.
-And wives are called to submit to their husbands – to honor and obey him as he serves the Lord.
+And wives are called to submit to their husbands as he submits to God.
 (Ephesians 5:22-33 & Isaiah 62:5)

 Fact or Fiction?

 - Myth: Marriage automatically produces happiness.